TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 2. A space-delimited list of vertex indices for triangulated faces.

 Before importing your meshes into lists, you must triangulate the mesh so that there are only three vertices per face.
 Attempting to load a non-triangulated mesh will fail and log an error.
-For example, the corresponding face list to the Suzzane vertex list above looks like this:
+For example, the corresponding face list to the Suzanne vertex list above looks like this:
 ```
 47 3 45
 4 48 46